MahmoudMagdi20/D2S/README.md

 # D2S

-This project is intended in seprating given rectangles into groups of non overlapped rectangles with minimum number of groups.
+This project is intended in seprating given one group of overlapped rectangles into groups of non overlapped rectangles with minimum number of groups.